-Salicylic acid is an endogenous growth regulator of phenolic nature, which participates in the regulation of physiological processes in plants such as growth, photosynthesis, nitrate metabolism, ethylene production, heat production and flowering.
+Salicylic acid is an endogenous growth regulator of phenolic nature, which participates in the regulation of physiological processes in plants such as growth, photosynthesis, nitrate metabolism, ethylene production, heat production, and flowering.
 The required quantity of 100 mg of Salicylic acid dissolved in one litre of water and spray solution was prepared at the time of spray.

 Time and method of foliar application for stress management